 I recommend the following recipe:

 It is considered an honor to receive this mushroom as a gift in Japan.
 It is a firm mushroom with white flesh.
-The cap is white with tan markings and between two and eight inches wide.
+The cap is white with tan markings and between 2 and 8 inches wide.

 This mushroom smells slightly pungent but with hints of cinnamon or pine.
 When they are cooked, the texture is crunchy, and they add a spicy element to a dish.